Leslie Frise: Percival Aircraft

 Frise joined Percival Aircraft in 1948 as technical director and chief engineer.
+He joined Percival in November 1948.

 He designed a naval version of the Percival Prince and the Percival Sea Prince.
 He also designed the Percival Provost basic trainer and a jet-powered version the Jet Provost.
 In 1956 he left to become Director of Special Projects with Blackburn Aircraft.

+At the Royal Aeronautical Society’s Barnwell memorial lecture in March 1967, he gave a lecture about the Beaufighter.

 Aircraft designed

 Frise was involved in the design of or lead the design team as chief engineer for the following aircraft: